mehulagg/gitlab_test/doc/user/admin_area/analytics/index.md

 Administrators have access to instance-wide analytics, as shown in **Admin Area > Analytics**.

-There are two kinds of statistics:
+There are several kinds of statistics:

 - [DevOps Report](dev_ops_report.md): Provides an overview of your entire instance's feature usage.
 - [Instance Statistics](instance_statistics.md): Shows how much data your instance contains, and how that is changing.